KSP-KOS/KSLib/LIB_MANAGER.md

     into the branch.
 Then you can continue with the rest of the steps.

-If there are a LOT of merge conflicts so it's a mess to do the above steps, It is probably becasue the PR is very old and master has changed a lot since then.
-In cases like this is can be considered acceptable github ettiquite to ask the original submitter to re-base their branch on the newer copy of master. (which means THEY have to do the above steps A, B, and C, instead of you, and as the actual person who knows what their PR is about, they are more
+If there are a LOT of merge conflicts so it's a mess to do the above steps, It is probably because the PR is very old and master has changed a lot since then.
+In cases like this is can be considered acceptable github etiquette to ask the original submitter to re-base their branch on the newer copy of master. (which means THEY have to do the above steps A, B, and C, instead of you, and as the actual person who knows what their PR is about, they are more